 Colors are perceived by us as light wavelengths that are reflected at us from an object, and depend on the frequency of the wavelength and whether they are absorbed or reflected.
 But, research suggests that our brains may be hardwired to be more receptive to some colors than others.
 One of the colors that elicits the greatest emotional response is the color blue.

 Another study demonstrates how blue affects our emotional state and physical state.
 It reports that when the walls of a classroom were changed from orange and white to light and royal blue, there was a 17% decrease in the blood pressure of the students, who were also observed to behave more calmly and have longer attention spans.
 Once the room was returned to its original décor, the students’ blood pressure returned to their initial readings, and their aggressive behavior resumed.
+Imagine what this could mean for yoga room, or meditation space!

 The results of these studies, among others, indicate that blue can both have a positive impact on our body’s response to stress by reducing our physiological reaction to stressors, and it can also help to control your mood.